• Skip to main content

 I wanted to share with y’all today how I’m trying to add more interactive elements to my notebooks.

 When I joined the third grade team two years ago, they already had Science and SS notebooks in place.
 So being a good team member, I jumped on the wagon and did what they were already doing.
-As the interactive notebooks have really taken a leap, especially in the blogging world, I thought I’d give it a go!
+As interactive notebooks have really taken a leap, especially in the blogging world, I thought I’d give it a go!

 Just like with our SS notebooks, we have our table of contents.